 If you don’t have the right type of lights in your workshop/garage, you won’t be able to get a clear view of what you’re working with.
 You want to illuminate your garage well enough so you eliminate all shadows when doing intricate work like with a lathe.
 Otherwise, you may find yourself making mistakes that show up in different areas with a better lighting setup.

 You can choose a variety of different lights for your garage or workshop.
 The best setup would be to have a few light sources.
-It’s recommended for a workshop to have 300 lumens per square feet and for a garage to have 50 square feet.
+For a workshop, I’d recommend 300 lumens per square feet while 50 square feet for a garage.
 Workshops require more lumens because it’s imperative that you are working in a well-lit place.